 It undoubtedly has a very “classic” look to it and can be used to create professional applications in the right hands.
 However, it’s out of the box look is outmatched by almost every other GUI library, such ax wxPython and PyQt.

 Another shortcoming in Tkinter is it’s widgets.
 While they are pretty simple and intuitive to use, they have a noticeably outdated look to them.
 Furthermore, other libraries like PyQt and wxPython have more powerful and advanced widgets, such as the PyQt video player.
-(Tkinter matches up pretty well when it comes to the base widgets, but not when it comes to advanced stuff)
+(Tkinter matches up pretty well when it comes to the base widgets, but not when it comes to the more advanced stuff)

 Here’s what some of the default tkinter widgets look like.